1988 The Winston

 The 1988 edition of The Winston was a stock car racing competition that took place on May 22, 1988.
 Held at Charlotte Motor Speedway in Concord, North Carolina, the 135-lap race was an exhibition race in the 1988 NASCAR Winston Cup Series.
 Darrell Waltrip of Hendrick Motorsports won the pole and led the most laps (50), but it was Terry Labonte of Junior Johnson & Associates who won the race.

 Background

 The Winston was open to race winners from last season through the 1988 Winston 500 at Talladega Superspeedway.
+The winner of The Winston Open advanced to complete the starting grid.
 Because the field did not meet the minimum requirement of 19 cars, the remaining spots were awarded to the most recent winning drivers prior to the 1987 season.
 Richard Petty lost his eligibility when Phil Parsons won the Talladega race a week earlier.

 Tim Richmond opted not to participate in the race due to a then-ongoing legal dispute with NASCAR after he was suspended for testing positive for banned substances early that year.
 He died of complications from AIDS on August 13, 1989.

 The 1988 season saw the first of two tire wars between Goodyear and Hoosier.
 For this race, NASCAR allowed teams to switch between both tire brands once during pit stops.